 Your air duster can be used to clean the following:

 - Switches and relays

 - Connectors and contacts

 - Video and photographic equipment among others

-Determine Whether You Need Retail or Industrial Duster
+Determine Whether You Need Retail Or Industrial Duster

 Not every compressed air duster is the same.
-Industrial and retail offers have some hallmarking differences.
+Industrial and retail duster offers have some hallmarking differences.
 If you are going for affordable, then retail air dusters will provide various options to choose from.
 These offers are designed to be very cheap.
 However, they may raise a few concerns and are certainly not recommended for industrial use.

 Retail compressed air often contains HFC-152a.
-Like the propane and butane in hairsprays, this compound is used because it is cheap and not necessarily good quality.
+Like propane and butane in hairsprays, this compound is used because it is cheap and not necessarily of good quality.
 Some brands also contain a bitterant added to prevent huffing (inhalation) by minors.

 The bitterant simply makes it taste bad, but this added component may leave unwanted traces on delicate electronic circuit boards.